 Each Resident is assigned a pager.
-When a resident is on duty, he/she is expected to return all pages within 15 minutes of the page.
+When a resident is on duty, they are expected to return all pages within 15 minutes of the page.
 Those persons assigned to the cardiac arrest call schedule will respond to the 1-2-3 pages immediately.